 The type of rod used is dependent on the project.
 Tasks that require intensive welding, such as repairs on heavy machinery, are best served by cast iron welding rods, which work better than other options because they are less susceptible to wear and tear.

 - Copper Nickel

-Soldering, one the other hand, is a technique that works well for electrical equipment or even jewelry.
+Soldering, on the other hand, is a technique that works well for electrical equipment or even jewelry.
 They are metal fusions that require heat and labor that is far less intensive than welding.
 Fillers used for soldering melt at temperatures that do not exceed 840°F. The bonds created by soldering are not as strong as those made by welding, which isn’t necessarily a bad thing.
-Very small electrical components, such as ones you see on circuit boards, frequently benefit from soldering.
-With welding projects, heat treatments are required post weld.
+Very small electrical components, such as the ones you see on circuit boards, frequently benefit from soldering.
+With welding projects, heat treatments are required post-weld.
 With soldering, they are not.

 One of the biggest differences between the two processes is that soldering does not require the base metal to be melted to create a bond.
 In welding, the base metal must always be melted.